 Media Studies 120

-Click on image to enlarge
+Click on the image to enlarge

 Grading:

 Students must obtain a minimum mark of 60% to pass this course.
+There is a final assessment.

 Extra Help: If at any time a student is having difficulty in the course, extra help is available upon a student’s request.